A Review of Eco-Keeper and BuggyBed Bed Bug Traps

 Since the glue and enzymes are encased, this can be used anywhere.

 This product not only traps bed bugs, but also works on spiders an roaches.

 Use this product to discover or prevent infestation.

-Great for prevention because it is made to attract bed bugs, also can be used to kill them (but doesn't cure infestation alone.
+Great for prevention because it is made to attract bed bugs, also can be used to kill them (but doesn't prevent infestation).

 Why choose this product?

 This product is cheaper and does trap bed bugs.